(The following is excerpted from Whiskey Wisdom: The Art of Being Interesting

 It must be habituated and automated by each person’s own mind.

 Which is why it’s quite rare and beautiful, and rather difficult to find.

 This, incidentally, is true for both children and adults: the cultivation of intelligence requires effort — or, to put the same point in a slightly different way: thinking is an act of choice.

 Whereas to be stoopid is relatively simple: all you have to do, in essence, is do nothing.
 If you do nothing, stoopid will naturally occur.

 Being smart, however, requires a different sort of action.

 On the contrary, thinking is an entirely active process the undertaking of which is, when you consider it at all, massive.

 She’s intelligent, yes, but in a highly unorthodox way (they say) hard to pinpoint why: bookish but not book-smart, introspective, certainly, and everything she does — yes, everything — she does with all her heart.

-Download the full book for free.
+Download the full book.